IBM/SalesEnablement-VMware-L3-draft/docs/Client demonstrations.md

 Here are just a few high level demonstration flows you may want to consider:

-- VCF for Classic
+- **VCF for Classic**
     - Client's need:
         - Move to cloud
         - Data center evacuation
     - Goals:
         - Ease of provisioning a complete VCF stack based on clients needs
         - Ease of growing the deployment on demand
     - Benefits:
         - Rapid deployment
         - Elasticity and cloud pricing model
         - Preserve current VMware skills and processes
     - Demonstration method and flow:
         - Click through demonstrations to provision and then manage a VCF for Classic instance

-- VCF as a Service multitenant
+- IBM Cloud for VMware for Sales Level 3
     - Client's need:
         - Meet business growth demands
         - No increase VMware administration headcount
         - Reduce costs
     - Goals:
         - Ease of provisioning VCF as a Service instance
         - Ease of controlling costs and consumption
         - Minimal VMware admin requirements
     - Benefits:
         - Rapid deployment
         - Ease of scale
         - Ability to easily manage consumption limits
     - Demonstration method:
         - Baking show demonstration with pre-provisioned IBM Technology Zone environment
         - Show information required to provision an VCF as a Service multitenant instance
         - Show how to adjust consumption limits
         - Access vCloud director and deploy a VM
         - Utilize Veeam add-on service to easily protect data

 Mock client demonstrations of both to these are available in the {{learningplan.name}} learning plan in YourLearning (for IBMers) and learn.ibm.com (for Business Partners).